Traveling Prague on a Budget

 Transport

 Getting to the Czech Republic is relatively easy.
-Numerous low-cost carriers offer flights to Prague, which take just under two hours from the major UK airports.
-Once in the city, the best way to get around is by using its excellent integrated public transportation system.
+Numerous airlines offer flights to Prague, which take just under two hours from the major UK airports.
 This combines buses, the metro and the city’s iconic trams.
 As a rough guide, two public transportation rides per day cost just under 50 CZK.

 Food and drink